All of our content is written by humans, not robots. Learn More

 5. Then select your protocol, choosing from:

-• IPSec: IP Security creates the encryption, either encrypting only the message of the data packet in transport mode or the entire data packet in tunneling mode.
+• IPSec: IP Security handles the encryption part.
+It can either protect just the message content (transport mode) or wrap the entire data packet in encryption (tunneling mode).

 6. Once you’ve selected your protocol, fill in your server name, account credentials, and remote ID or pre-shared key, which you’ll get from your online VPN account.